 If your rental property includes common areas such as hallways, stairwells, or laundry facilities, you are responsible for maintaining them in a safe and clean condition.
 Neglecting common area maintenance can lead to tenant complaints and legal disputes.

-Colorado law requires landlords to give tenants advance notice before entering the rental property for non-emergency reasons.
-Landlords must typically give at least 24 hours notice in emergencies.
-Respecting tenant privacy is crucial to maintaining a positive landlord-tenant relationship.
+No. Colorado law requires landlords to give tenants advance notice before entering a rental property for non-emergency reasons.
+In non-emergency situations, landlords must provide at least 24 hours notice before entry.
+This applies to routine maintenance visits, inspections, and any contractor or repair personnel entering on the landlord’s behalf.

 The Consequences of Non-Compliance